crc-org/snc/README.md

 SNC_GENERATE_MACOS_BUNDLE : if set to 0, bundle generation for MacOS is disabled, any other value will enable it.
 SNC_GENERATE_WINDOWS_BUNDLE : if set to 0, bundle generation for Windows is disabled, any other value will enable it.
+SNC_GENERATE_LINUX_BUNDLE : if set to 0, bundle generation for Linux is disabled, any other value will enable it.

 Please note the SNC project is “as-is” on this Github repository.
 At this time, it is not an offically supported Red Hat solution.